guidodemmenie/python-toolchain/README.md

 ## Robot Framework

-We can use the python packagem management system `pip` to install Robot Framework.
+We can use the python package management system `pip` to install Robot Framework.

 1. Install Robotframework
 ``` sh